 And that’s not all.
 This super comprehensive compilation of statistics by Rezdyshows that:

-Given these numbers, it is clear that social media harnesses immense power to influence travelers decisions—and bring in higher profits for luxury travel and tourism businesses.
+Given these numbers, it is clear that social media harnesses the immense power to influence travelers decisions—and bring in higher profits for luxury travel and tourism businesses.

 But you can’t just spam your followers with information about your products and offerings alone.
 So please stop now if that’s all you have been doing.
 Serious success takes a solid grasp of the fundamentals of a powerful social media marketing strategy.
 (If you aren’t sure what that means—or you need a review of what it takes to create rockstar social media communities, take a moment to read this post.)